uufinance/data/docs/wrds/index.md

 ### Step 5: Wait for Approval

 After submitting your registration, you will receive an email with login instructions once the WRDS administrators approve your request.
-Approval may take up to 48 hours.
+Approval may take up to one week.

 ### Important Notes